- Francesca Bartha, Sr. Manager, HR Systems Solutions, KPMG

-Guided Implementation #2 - Design the future state
+Guided Implementation #4 - Define future state and evaluate solutions

 Call #1 - Identify process owners, guiding principles, and metrics for future processes.

 Call #2 - Understand solution alternatives and the implications of each.

-Guided Implementation #3 - Create the roadmap and finalize the deliverable
+Guided Implementation #5 - Finalize the roadmap and create the business case

-Call #1 - Prioritize roadmap initiatives.
-Identify dependencies and assign ownership.
+Call #1 - Prioritize roadmap initiatives and discuss business case preparation.

-Call #2 - Learn tips and tricks for presenting the final deliverable to stakeholders.
+Call #2 - Tips and tricks for presenting the business case to stakeholders.